 Paying polyphony Happy birthday theme on Arduino Nano with three buzzers on a single mini breadboard.

-BTW light are blinking in tact with note change in every corresponding buzzer.
+BTW, the lights are blinking in tact with note change in every corresponding channel/buzzer.

 The idea was to make a compact device with (almost) no soldering.

 Actually you can use typical LEDs with Arduino WITHOUT any resistors - so it will be NO soldering at all...
 I've tried it myself... really... it works...
 BUT!... in this case you can sometimes damage your Arduino board (it mostly depends on board type and manufacturer) or burn out your LEDs... or both.
 So I won't recommend doing this unless you've got a spare Arduino ;)

 Eventually I managed to fit everything needed on a tiny breadboard like this: